dn0m1n8tor/project-morya/README.md

  # PR Notes

-1. If there is any GO Version/Path related issues, please do not create a PR for it.
-2. Please create a PR for the Feature Request.
+1. Please create a PR for the Feature Request.
-3. If there is any missing part in install.sh please create a PR for it.
+2. If there is any missing part in install.sh please create a PR for it.
-4. For specific tool related issue such as installation for X tool used by Project Morya is not successful, please do not create a PR for it.
+3. For specific tool related issue such as installation for X tool used by Project Morya is not successful, please do not create a PR for it.
 As this issue is required to be Raise to the specific Tool Owner.

-### Please feel free to contribute....
+**Please feel free to _contribute_**....